Skip to main content

 During the first round of consultation feedback was sought on the style and design of the new homes proposed.
 As part of the proposals, the new homes have been designed to ensure that they reflect the surrounding context of Brookmans Park.

-Additionally, character areas will be used to create variation and local distinctiveness across the site.
+Additionally, character areas have been used to create variation and local distinctiveness across the site.
 The character areas will assist in wayfinding and placemaking with each having a defined approach to architectural style and materials, as well as the surrounding landscape and infrastructure, whilst also following the principles established in the Strategic Framework.

-Key features of the new homes will include:
+Key design features of the new homes include:

 What new facilities does this scheme contribute to the local area?